 Let’s explore how startups can meet and exceed these expectations to stand out in a competitive market.

 Angel investors play a pivotal role in the startup ecosystem, offering more than just financial backing.
 These individuals or groups often step in during the early stages of a business, providing critical funding to help startups scale.
-However, their contributions extend far beyond capital. - provide content that matches the heading but not fluff
+Angels expect a strong team, growth market, early traction, and a realistic path to 20-25% annual ROI.
+However, their contributions extend far beyond capital.
+Provide content that matches the heading but not fluff

 Beyond Financial Support